Powerful statistical inference for nested data using sufficient summary statistics: Theory

 \subsection{Stouffer's method of combining p-values}

-A general approach for combining the results of multiple statistical tests is Stouffer's method \cite{Stouffler1949,Whitlock2005}.
+A general approach for combining the results of multiple statistical tests is Stouffer's method \citep{Stouffler1949,Whitlock2005}.
 For a set of independent tests of null hypotheses $H_{0, 1}, \hdots, H_{0, S}$, Stouffer's method aims to determine whether all individual null hypotheses are jointly to be accepted or rejected, or, in other words, if the global null hypothesis $H_0: \text{(} \forall s: H_{0, s}$ is true) is true.
 In general, the individual $H_{0,s}$ may not necessarily refer to the same effect size or even effect size measure, and the p-values for each individual hypothesis may be derived using different test procedures including non-parametric, bootstrap- or permutation-based tests.
 In the present context of nested data, Stouffer's method can be used to test group-level null hypotheses in the fixed-effect setting, i.e., the absence of an effect in all $S$ subjects of the studied population.

 Denote with $H_{0,s} : \theta_s = \theta_0$ the null hypothesis that there is no effect in subject $s$, and with $p_s$ the \emph{one-tailed} p-value of an appropriate statistical test for $H_{0,s}$.
-If the null hypothesis is true, $p_s$ is uniformly distributed between $0$ and $1$ (see \cite{Murdoch2012} for an illustration).
+If the null hypothesis is true, $p_s$ is uniformly distributed between $0$ and $1$ \citep[see][for an illustration]{Murdoch2012}.
 Therefore, the one-tailed p-values $p_s$ can be converted into standard normal distributed z-scores using the transformation

 where $F_{z_{0,1}}^{-1}$ denotes the inverse of the standard normal cumulative distribution function.
 For Gaussian-distributed subject-level effect sizes with known variance, this step can be carried out more directly using